 Under-Desk Treadmills vs Traditional Treadmills

-The primary difference between under-desk treadmills and traditional treadmills is that the former is strictly used for getting steps in throughout the day, whereas traditional treadmills can be used for walking or running.
+The primary difference between walking pads vs treadmills is that the former is strictly used for getting steps in throughout the day, whereas traditional treadmills can be used for walking or running.

-There’s a few reasons for this.
+Is there a best under-desk treadmill for runners?
+Well, no, and there’s a few reasons as to why.
 For one, under-desk treadmills are smaller and therefore don’t have motors that can reach the speeds of traditional treadmills.
 Secondly, most under-desk treadmills lack any type of handrails or other safety features that are necessary when running.

 How We Picked and Tested the Best Under-Desk Treadmills